Join Marching Band

 High school students who wish to join the Minnesota Marching Band through post-secondary option (PSEO) programs should contact their high school counselor for further information.

-Marching band season officially begins with Spat Camp, the ten-day training period that starts in late August and ends on Labor Day weekend.
-When fall semester classes begin, the band meets Monday through Thursday from 4:15 – 6:00 p.m.
-Additional rehearsals are held on Friday afternoons (4:15 – 6:00 p.m.) and Saturday mornings before all home football games.
+The Marching Band season officially begins with Spat Camp, the ten-day training period that begins late August and ends on Labor Day weekend.
+When fall semester classes begin, the band meets Monday through Thursday from 4:15 – 6:00 pm.
+Additional rehearsals are held on Friday afternoons (4:15 – 6:00 pm) and Saturday mornings before all home football games.
 The rehearsals avoid conflicts with most classes and allow residence hall students ample time to attend evening meals.

 Spat Camp, the intensive, in-residence preparation camp where students learn music and marching fundamentals, marks the official start of marching band season.
 Students reside in one of the East Bank residence halls during Spat Camp.
-Registration materials are mailed in June to prospective members.
 A nominal fee covers the cost of housing, meals, and social activities during camp.
-Please email or call the Ensemble Office at 612-624-2514 if you need registration materials or have questions.
+Please email us at firstname.lastname@example.org if you need registration materials or have questions.

 Registration and Freshman Orientation